OUR STORY

 It was during this time that Peregrine coined the noun "rainwork" (a combination of rain + artwork) as a simple way to refer to the pieces of art they made this way.

-With some more effort, Peregrine and Xack launched this website, and with it, the Official Rainwork Map — as a simple webpage that explained what rainworks were and where they could be found.
+With some more effort, Peregrine and Xack launched this website to share what rainworks were and with it, where they could be found using the Official Rainwork Map.

 Going Viral (2015)